Lucio, Sol Yarma, and Mary Mae

 She/her.
 19. 168cm.

 Some traits that make up Mary's personality are: stoic, easily irritable, a homebody, and empty, empty, empty.
 She only eats to fill this void.
-Mary is familiar with loss, which seems funny considering she only has one friend (Sol), but the main reason she is so self-sufficient is due to the death of her mother and older sister.
-Father and the eight dogs are still around, but now they sometimes feel fake, fleeting and empty too.
+Mary is familiar with loss, which seems funny considering she only has one friend (Sol), but the main reason she is so self-sufficient is due to the death of her parents.
+Her grandfather and the eight dogs are still around, but now they sometimes feel fake, fleeting and empty too.
 The only life form she spends considerable amounts of time with is her favourite dog—a 7-year-old German Shepherd by the name of Umbra.
 Mary is the best clarinet player in the state.
 She does come across as stuck-up to most people.
-Truly, just a little bit, though she feels so much guilt and sadness and self-hatred, she does think they're a bit beneath her.
+Truly, just a little bit, though she feels so much guilt and sadness and self-hatred, she does think that everyone else is a bit beneath her.